beyonddemise/couchdb-idp-updater/README.md

 - current Java
 - Apache maven installed (and on the path)
-- Postman when you want to use the postman collection
+- Bruno when you want to use the Bruno collection to exercise the endpoints
 - mapped file `data/config.json`

 ## config.json